-Where challenging behaviour is seen, all responses to these behaviours will aim to de-escalate the situation through one of or a combination of the following as appropriate:
+Where difficult or dangerous behaviour is seen, all responses to these behaviours will aim to deescalate the situation through one of or a combination of the following as appropriate:

 - Positive phrasing: Come sit next to me for a story. - Limited choice: Would you like to sit on the chair or bean bag? - Disempowering the behaviour: You can listen to the story from there. - Consequence: We will check you understand the story before going out for break time.